GNOME/gsettings-desktop-schemas/win32/README.txt

  ensure that the Python in your PATH (or the one specified with $(PYTHON) matches the Python installation and configuration that was used to build gobject-introspection.

+For processing the translations, you will also need:
+-intltool 0.50.1 or later.
+This can be hard to install on Windows, and it requires the XML::Parser PERL package, which can be obtained from CPAN.
+An installation of Cygwin or MSYS2 is also needed, with its bin\ path being added at the end of your PATH.
+The gettext tools are also required.

 Run 'nmake /f Makefile.vc' to generate the needed schema files.
 If building the introspection files is desired, run 'nmake /f Makefile.vc introspection'.
 A 'clean' target is provided to remove all the generated files.
+An 'install' target is provided to copy the generated GSchema XML files to DATADIR (please see below), and the .h header file, the introspection file and the translation files to locations under $(PREFIX) as appropriate.
 You may also specify the following items in the NMake command line with item=xxx:

+---
 PREFIX: Installation prefix, <parentdir_of_srcroot>\vs<Visual Studio Version>\<PlatformName>
         by default.

+DATADIR: User-specified data directory, $(PREFIX)\share by default.

 GLIB_COMPILE_SCHEMAS: Location of the glib-compile-schemas tool,
                       $(PREFIX)\bin\glib-compile-schemas.exe by default

 GLIB_MKENUMS: Location of the glib-mkenums tool script, $(PREFIX)\bin\glib-mkenums by default

 PYTHON: Location of the Python 2.7.x/3.x interpreter, needed if it is not in your PATH.

 PERL: Location of the PERL interpreter, needed if not in your PATH.

+INTROSPECTION: Build the introspection files for GSettings-Desktop-Schemas

+GENERATE_MO: Process the translations provided by GSettings-Desktop-Schemas, where the
+             following items are supported:

+* INTLTOOL_UPDATE: Path to the intltool-update script from intltool, if it is not at
+                   $(PREFIX)\bin
+* INTLTOOL_EXTRACT: Path to the intltool-extract script from intltool, if it is not at
+                    $(PREFIX)\bin
+* XGETTEXT: Path to the xgettext tool, if it is not in your PATH.
+---
 Please refer to the README.txt file in $(GLib_src_root)\win32\vs<Visual Studio Version>
 on how to build GLib using your version of Visual Studio, for GLib 2.56.x or earlier, or in $(GLib_src_root)\README.win32 for GLib 2.57.x or later.
 Versions 2008 through 2017 are